Do you want to learn more about sauna? Do you already love sauna? Do you think Australia needs more sauna?

 Amongst other things, the ISA holds an international congress every four years.
-The next one is in Sweden, June 2018.
+The most recent one was in Sweden, June 2018.
 If you become an ASBA member before then, you will be welcome to join the ASBA delegation.
 Several other exciting events are planned for the congress.
 Stay tuned – by joining up.

 9. Opportunities for volunteering and community building projects

 If you want to volunteer, ASBA will have plenty of opportunities.
 Check our goals to see how many things we are hoping to achieve.
 If you are willing to help, in any manner at all, then you have the opportunity.
 We’ll ask you about this on the sign-up form.